jasonwc/noobernetes.io/README.md

 ## About
 These tutorials were made as I was trying to learn Kubernetes for use at [Mavenlink](https://www.mavenlink.com) and as an example for a talk given to the [Women Level Up](http://womenlevelup.com/) meetup.
 I hope to add more to it as I continue to explore Kubernetes.
 PRs welcome!

+## Thanks
+To my coworkers at Mavenlink for using this tutorial and helping improve it!

+## License
+MIT